 Prof. Oana Jurchescu

-Prof. Jurchescu is the Denton Family Fellow and oversees the research activities of CFM.
-She received her PhD from the University of Groningen, the Netherlands, and was a post-doctoral researcher at NIST in Gaithersburg, MD.
+Prof. Jurchescu received her PhD in 2006 from the University of Groningen, the Netherlands, and was a postdoctoral researcher at NIST in Gaithersburg, MD.
 Her expertise is in charge transport in organic semiconductors, device physics, and structure-property relationships in organic and hybrid functional materials.
 She won the NSF CAREER award, several teaching and mentoring awards, the WFU Award for Excellence in Research and the Wake Forest Innovation award.
-She is a member of the executive committee of the Division of Materials Research within APS and of the editorial boards of Scientific Reports (Nature publishing group) and J. Phys.
-Materials (IOP Publishing).
+She is an associate editor of the Journal of Materials Chemistry C and Materials Advances (Royal Society of Chemistry) and a member of the Editorial Advisory Board of Chemical Physics Reviews (AIP Publishing), J. Phys.
+Materials (IOP Publishing) and Organic Electronics (Elsevier).
+She was elected to join the executive committee of the Division of Materials Research within APS.

 Prof. Mark Welker